 It's becoming more common among homeowners to install artificial pet turf in their yards and backyard dog-run areas.
 As with anything, there are both pros and cons to...

 More than half of our artificial grass projects are created with pets in mind.
-Artificial lawns for dogs are among our most common installations.
-Find out what leads to odor in lawns, and how we prevent it through our pet-friendly amenities.
+Artificial lawns for dog owners are among our most common installations.
+Find out what leads to odor in these lawns, and how we prevent it through our pet-friendly amenities.

 Cause Of Odor

 The smell is not caused by urine itself, rather it is caused by ammonia and bacteria found in urine.
 Ammonia evaporates when properly ventilated but bacteria flourish in the shade, fed by moisture and a warm climate that is typical for coastal zones.
 Most often, the smell will originate from under the turf, where it is the most difficult to clean.